atropos-null/LS/py119/py119_spot.md

 ## 23. Longest alphabetical substring

 Write a function `longest(s)` that finds and returns the longest substring of `s` where the characters are in alphabetical order.
 Note: Struggled with this one.
+Completely whiffed this one.

 Example:
 ```python